SlowSD/Tutorial-Next-Generation-Sequence-Analysis/README.md

 ### 0.1. **Linux architecture and knowledge of bash commands.**

->💡 If don’t have any prior experience with bash commands, I would suggest you to check out this article on [Basic Linux commands](https://www.notion.so/Basic-Linux-commands-680d073407834ad981dab47f9411eb08?pvs=21)
+>💡 If don’t have any prior experience with unix commands, I would suggest you to check out this article on [Basic Linux commands](https://www.notion.so/Basic-Linux-commands-680d073407834ad981dab47f9411eb08?pvs=21)

 ### 0.2. **Sequencing data to analyze.**